Karim Adiprasito

 **** I updated the local version after teaching a course about it in spring of 2020.
 It contains also the derivation of a conjecture of Kuehnel, and fixes some bibtex issues

 See also this post on Gil Kalai's blog about it, and even a post in Korean (by Sang-il Oum).
 I am teaching a minicourse at Sapienza about it April 19, see the link here.
 See also here for an overview over the proof (intended as a first read if you find ~80 pages intimidating), as well as some alternative roads to some steps of the same.
 It was written as a short exposition of the main ideas after the minicourse at Sapienza.
+You can also have a look at the Hadamard lectures at IHES I gave about this topic.

 On the flip approach to the Lefschetz property